 Our aquaculture system uses commercial hatcheries to breed spat (baby mussels and oysters) meaning we don’t deplete natural stocks.
 Our seafood is sustainably farmed using techniques that fuel a better ecosystem.
-The dropper lines we hang in the ocean for Akoya and mussels to grow on creates a habitat in the ocean, almost like a floating reef.
+The dropper lines we hang in the ocean for Akoya to grow on creates a habitat, almost like a floating reef.
 This provides a home for all manner of marine life, from crabs to fish and more.
 We also invest in and support world-class marine conservation research, and where possible, we have eliminated plastics within our business and are continuously investigating ways of reducing plastics in everything we do.

 Aquaculture refers to farming aquatic organisms on land or in the ocean.
 Fish, shellfish and algae are the most commonly farmed groups around the world, producing valuable protein to meet global demand.
 In fact, as of 2013 aquaculture has been producing more seafood than wild catch.
 Sustainability is at the heart of our aquaculture development as we continue to invest in and develop new techniques to ensure our environment is healthy.